5 Growth Stocks to Buy for 2020

 As they do, digital ad platform Snap could stage a huge comeback rally.

-Snap has been really beaten up over the past few month.
-Shares are down more than 50%.
-They now trade at their lowest ever valuation on a price-to-sales basis.
-Yet, sales are growing by 40%-plus.
-The user base is expanding.
+The stock is attractively valued relative to the company’s long-term profit growth potential.
+There is potential for enormous ad spend re-acceleration through political advertising in the summer and fall, especially since Snap has a choke-hold on the malleable yet very important youth demographic (a demographic which could swing an election).
+Such a sizable re-acceleration could spark a huge rebound in beaten-up SNAP stock.

+Zooming out, the user base is expanding.
+Sales are roaring higher.
 Gross margins are rising.
 The opex rate is falling.
 Net losses are narrowing.

-All in all, everything is trending in the right direction for Snap, making the 50%-plus selloff on coronavirus concerns seem overdone.
+All in all, everything is trending in the right direction for Snap, making the big sell-off on coronavirus concerns seem overdone.

 Once those concerns fade, this stock looks positioned to stage a huge rally back towards $20 levels.